sgunadhya/blog/content/post/glpsol-linear-programming.md

 glpsol --model knapsack.mod --data knapsack.dat -o result
 ```

-The file `result` produced as a result of the `glpsol` command will details about the solution, if a solution exists.
+The file `result` produced as a result of the `glpsol` command will have the details about the solution, if a solution exists.

 [1] http://rosettacode.org/wiki/Knapsack_problem/Bounded#Mathprog